★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Demand

-UpToDate and drug databases are embedded into clinician and hospital workflows; renewals and integrations reinforce stickiness.
+UpToDate and drug databases are embedded into clinician, hospital, EHR, and AI-scribe workflows; renewals and integrations reinforce stickiness.

 Erosion risks